SirLich/SirLich/README.md

 ### Hi there 👋

-By day, I am an XR Developer working on applications for the Life Sciences in Unreal Engine.
+By day, I am an XR Developer creating experiences in Unreal Engine for the Life Sciences.
 By night, I am a modder, game developer, and open source enthusiast.
-These are some of the projects I'm proud of, in no particular order.
+These are some of the projects I'm proud of, in no particular order:

 ## Minecraft Modding
  - [wiki.bedrock.dev](https://wiki.bedrock.dev/) is a community-sourced documentation wiki for Minecraft: Bedrock Edition Add-ons (DAU ~2k)